Our Team of Instructors

 Carmela Gustafson has been a general educator in the Connetquot School District for 15 years with experience teaching at both the elementary and middle school levels.
 Certified K-6, as well as English 7-12, her focus has been in the teaching of language arts as it is expressed in the context of both the English and Social Studies content areas.
 Carmela has also been involved for the past ten years in private tutoring for the verbal sections of the SAT, and in helping college-bound students develop applications essays.
 Currently a doctoral candidate in the Department of Curriculum and Teaching at Teachers College, Columbia University, Carmela is working on a dissertation proposal that examines the aesthetics of teaching.

 Richard Haase teaches 8th grade English at Candlewood Middle School in Half Hollow Hills.
-Presently in his eighth year in the district, he is a national grant recipient, Disney’s American Teacher and New England League of Middle Schools’ Promising Practitioner nominee, and has received two independent awards for his class website.
-He sits on five district and Teachers’ Association committees, including staff development, technology, and three on the Achievement Gap.
+Presently in his 14th year in the district, he is a national grant recipient, Disney’s American Teacher and New England League of Middle Schools’ Promising Practitioner nominee, and has received two independent awards for his class website.
+He has sat on five district and Teachers’ Association committees, including staff development, technology, and three on the Achievement Gap.
 He has also led such curriculum initiatives as English/SS integration and Backwards Design, sat on the Newspapers in Education Advisory Board, and is currently the Technology and Curriculum Coordinator here at NYCTD.

 Loree Lazzaro-Alu is currently a fifth grade teacher in the Three Village School District.
 Her teaching experiences include kindergarten, first grade, second grade inclusion and reading.
 She has been trained in literacy and has conducted parent workshops to promote reading at home.